0x3n0/0x3n0.github.io/_posts/2022-12-18-wifi-Interfaces.md

 airmon-ng check kill
 ```

+In some cases, other processes such as NetworkManager or wpa_supplicant may interfere with the operation of airmon-ng and other tools from the Aircrack-ng suite.
+To address this, the airmon-ng check kill command can be used to check for and kill these processes if necessary.

 ### Delete interface in monitor mode:
 ```
 iw dev wlan0 del
 ```

-airmon-ng is a tool from the Aircrack-ng suite, a set of tools used for wireless security and analysis.
-The airmon-ng start command is used to set a wireless interface in monitor mode.

-In the example you provided, the command airmon-ng start wlan0 is used to set the interface wlan0 in monitor mode.
-This command will bring the interface down, set it to monitor mode, and bring it back up again, all in a single step.

-In some cases, other processes such as NetworkManager or wpa_supplicant may interfere with the operation of airmon-ng and other tools from the Aircrack-ng suite.
-To address this, the airmon-ng check kill command can be used to check for and kill these processes if necessary.

 To delete a monitor interface created with airmon-ng start, you can use the iw dev command with the del option, as shown in the example: iw dev wlan0 del.
 This will delete the monitor interface and restore the original wireless interface to its normal operation.